marcos-surf-journal/marcos-surf-journal.github.io/about.markdown

 ![](/assets/van/IMG_4597_resized.JPG)

 My van is a VW T3 Westfalia Joker from 1986.
 It blows my mind that it is one year older than I am and still being such a beautiful and useful car.
-With the engine in the back, the car is very spacious and sitting or taking a nap inside it on a sunny day, light shining in through all the windows, is just wonderful.
+With the engine in the back, the car is very spacious and hanging out in it on a sunny day, light shining in through all the windows, is just wonderful.

 ![](/assets/van/IMG_4396_resized.JPG)